melshakobyann/TutorGPT/README.md

 # TutorGPT

-TutorGPT is an AI-powered interactive tutor designed to teach subjects such as mathematics, coding, and physics.
-It leverages natural language understanding and interactive visualizations to provide comprehensive lectures, guided practical assignments, and adaptive learning experiences.
+TutorGPT is an AI-powered interactive tutor designed to teach subjects such as mathematics, coding, and physics..

 ## Project Structure